Omer0191/omer0191.github.io/README.md

   --opt_strand          Number      Strand.
 Default is 0
   --opt_normalization   Number      Normalization value.
 Default is 2.
   --max_processors      Number      Define maximum number of processors for parallel computing.
-Default is mp.cpu_count()
+Default is mp.cpu_count() --seed Number         Number      Seed for random selection.
+Default seed is 0(random).

 ----------------------------------ensemble investigate--------------------------
 usage: abc4pwm ensemble_investigate [-h]
                                     [--path_to_predicted_files . mlp file]
                                     [--db_folder path or list]
                                     [--output_folder FOLDER]
+                                    [--tf_name string]
-                                    [--tf_name string] [--db_type string]
+                                    [--db_type string]
-                                    [--top_n TOP_N]
+                                    [--top_n Number]
+                                    [--dst_for_bad_pwms path]
+                                    [--mean_threshold NUMBER]
+                                    [--z_score_threshold NUMBER]
+                                    [--top_occurrences NUMBER]
+                                    [--occurrences_threshold NUMBER]
+                                    [--ic_for_rep NUMBER]
-                                    [--min_pwms_in_cluster MIN_PWMS_IN_CLUSTER]
+                                    [--min_pwms_in_cluster Number]
                                     [--db_format string]
+                                    [--input_count NUMBER]
-                                    [--input_count NUMBER] [--db_count NUMBER]
+                                    [--db_count NUMBER]
                                     [--db_file_type String]
                                     [--input_file_type String]
+                                    [--input_prob Number]
-                                    [--input_prob Number] [--db_prob Number]
+                                    [--db_prob Number]

-optional arguments:
+                                    [--qa Number]
+                                    [--seed Number]
+                                    [--damp Number]
+                                    [--max_iter Number]
+                                    [--convergence_iter Number]
+                                    [--preference Number]

+Arguments:
-  -h, --help            show this help message and exit --path_to_predicted_files     .mlp file       Folder which contain predicted files.
+  --path_to_predicted_files     .mlp files      Folder which contain predicted files.
   --db_folder                   path or list    path to clustered dbds according to the hierarchy of abc4pwm.if db_type=list then then this paramter should be list of pwms, against whcih you are searching the pwm
   --output_folder               FOLDER          This folder should to output folder. search_result.pdf output file will be stored here.

+optional arguments:
-  --tf_name                     String          (Optional) If you want to search specific tf in a folder then use this parameter
-  --db_type                     String          (Optional) If database for comparison is folder hierarchy like abs4pwm then this willbe db_type=path.
+  -h, --help            show this help message and exit --tf_name                     String          If you want to search specific tf in a folder then use this parameter --db_type                     String          If database for comparison is folder hierarchy like abs4pwm then this will be db_type=path.
 Write list if providing list of pwms for comparison
   --top_n                       Number          Specify how many top matches from database is required.
 Default 2 --min_pwms_in_cluster         Number          Number of minimum acceptable pwms in a cluster made from predicted pwms.
 Default 3
-  --db_format                   string          (Optional) If database for comparison have format, please mention.Supported formats are abc4pwm, Tranfac, Jaspar. default is abc4pwm
+  --db_format                   string          If database for comparison have format, please mention.Supported formats are abc4pwm, Tranfac, Jaspar. default is abc4pwm
-  --input_count                 NUMBER          (Optional) 1 if input file contains values in counts --db_count                    NUMBER          1 if database file contains values in counts --db_file_type                String          mention the extension of file type. e.g., .mlp, .txt --input_file_type             String          mention the extension of file type. e.g., .mlp, .txt --input_prob                  Number          (Optional) 1 if input file contains values in probabilities --db_prob                     Number          (Optional) 1 if database file contains values in probabilities
+  --input_count                 NUMBER          1 if input file contains values in counts --db_count                    NUMBER          1 if database file contains values in counts --db_file_type                String          mention the extension of file type. e.g., .mlp, .txt --input_file_type             String          mention the extension of file type. e.g., .mlp, .txt --input_prob                  Number          1 if input file contains values in probabilities --db_prob                     Number          1 if database file contains values in probabilities --ic			                NUMBER          Information Content for trimming edges.Default value is 0.4 --qa                          Bool            1 if quality assessment of predicted files (clusters) is need, 0 is by default.
+  --seed                        Number          Seed for random selection of cluster center.
+Input 1 to fix.
+Default Seed is 0.
+  --damp                        Number          Damping factor (between 0.5 and 1) is the extent to which the current value is maintained relative to incoming values (weighted 1 - damping).
+                                                This in order to avoid numerical oscillations when updating these values (messages).
+  --max_iter                    Number          Maximum number of iterations.
+  --convergence_iter            Number          Number of iterations with no change in the number of estimated clusters that stops the convergence.
+  --preference                  Number          Preferences for each point - points with larger values of preferences are more likely to be chosen as exemplars.
+                                                The number of exemplars, ie of clusters, is influenced by the input preferences value.
+If the preferences are not passed as arguments, they will be set to the median of the input similarities.

 ----------------------------Example-------------------
-Assuming a folder with the name 'data' already exists with two more folders inside.
-1. 'in/' 2. 'out/'. 'in' further has two more folders, in_pwms  and pwms_original.
-It should look like this data/in/in_pwms (your input files, position weight matrices, in .mlp should be inside in_pwms) data/in/pwms_original (a copy of input files, position weight matrices, in .mlp should be inside pwms_original)

-data/out/

-Then run the following while current working directory should be 'data/'

-# run following in data folder

-# run following in data folder
-abc4pwm cleandatabase_for_classification --pwm_files_directory in/in_pwms/ --read_new 0

-abc4pwm classification --pwm_files_directory in/in_pwms/ --output_directory out/classification_out/ --original_pwm_files_directory in/pwm_original/

-abc4pwm clustering --dbd_folders_directory out/classification_out/ --output_directory out/clustering_out/

-abc4pwm quality_assessment --dbd_folders_directory out/clustering_out/ --out_path_for_qa_clusters out/quality_assessed_out/ --output_folder_for_text_report out/reports_in_text/ --output_path_for_quality_assessment_file in/ --load_new_assesment 1

-abc4pwm representative_motif --path_to_clusters out/quality_assessed_out/HMG/out/ --clusters 0,1,2
-#representative for all dbds and all folders
-abc4pwm representative_motif --path_to_clusters out/quality_assessed_out/ --clusters all --dbd all

-abc4pwm visualize --path_to_folder_of_assessment_file in/ --path_to_folder_of_DBDs out/quality_assessed_out/ --output_folder out/plots/boxplots/ --dbd_for_plot out/quality_assessed_out/HMG/
-#to visualize all dbds box plots
-abc4pwm visualize --path_to_folder_of_assessment_file in/ --path_to_folder_of_DBDs out/quality_assessed_out/ --output_folder out/plots/boxplots/ --dbd_for_plot all

-abc4pwm plot_cluster_motifs --path_to_clusters out/quality_assessed_out/HMG/out/ --output_folder_pdfs out/plots/pdfs --clusters 0,1,4
-#plot motifs for all cluster of a dbd
-abc4pwm plot_cluster_motifs --path_to_clusters out/quality_assessed_out/HMG/out/ --output_folder_pdfs out/plots/pdfs --clusters all
-#plot motifs for all cluster of all dbd
-abc4pwm plot_cluster_motifs --path_to_clusters out/quality_assessed_out/ --output_folder_pdfs out/plots/pdfs --clusters all --dbd all

-abc4pwm text_tfdb --pwm_files_directory in/in_pwms/ --output_directory out/reports_in_text/

-#for clustering the uncertain pwms
-abc4pwm clustering --dbd_folders_directory out/uncertain_pwms/ --output_directory out/uncertain_clustering_out/ --in_dbd 0

-#for clustering the all together pwms
-abc4pwm clustering --dbd_folders_directory in/in_pwms/ --output_directory out/all_clustering_out/ --in_dbd 0

-#for searching in a transfac folder
-abc4pwm searching --pwm in/in_pwms/AP1_known1_from_AP1_2_from_AP-1_transfac_M00172.mlp --db_path out/convert/to_transfac/ --output_directory out/search_out/ --db_type folder --db_format transfac

-#for searching in a jaspar folder
-abc4pwm searching --pwm in/in_pwms/AP1_known1_from_AP1_2_from_AP-1_transfac_M00172.mlp --db_path out/convert/to_jaspar/ --output_directory out/search_out/ --db_type folder --db_format jaspar

-#for searching in a abc4pwm folder
-abc4pwm searching --pwm in/in_pwms/AP1_known1_from_AP1_2_from_AP-1_transfac_M00172.mlp --db_path in/in_pwms/ --output_directory out/search_out/ --db_type folder

-#for format conversion
-#abc4pwm to transfac
-abc4pwm conversion --pwm_files_directory in/in_pwms/ --in2out abc4pwm2transfac --output_folder out/convert/to_transfac/

-#transfac to abc4pwm
-abc4pwm conversion --pwm_files_directory out/convert/to_transfac/ --in2out transfac2abc4pwm --output_folder out/convert/to_abc/

-#abc4pwm to jaspar
-abc4pwm conversion --pwm_files_directory in/in_pwms/ --in2out abc4pwm2jaspar --output_folder out/convert/to_jaspar/

-#jaspar to abc4pwm
-abc4pwm conversion --pwm_files_directory out/convert/to_jaspar/ --in2out jaspar2abc4pwm --output_folder out/convert/to_abc/

-#ensemble learning
-abc4pwm ensemble_learning --opt_strong_expFile in/expression/demo_swi4_0.5Kseq_cacgaaaa_500.txt --opt_seqFile in/seq/demo_swi4_0.5Kseq_cacgaaaa_500.fa --opt_out out/ensemble/swi4/ --select_random_n 200
+Examples of all modules are given in demo folder